Significance

 To understand the readiness of our over-the-road logistics partners to enable our mutual transition to net-zero, we request relevant energy and emissions information from current and potential providers.
 This includes information on fleet efficiency, progress on exploring zero-emission alternative transport methods, and commitment timelines for a net-zero fleet.

 Our current focus is working with providers that manage their fleets most efficiently.
 We anticipate in the future that to maintain progress toward our net-zero commitment, we will either need to preferentially choose providers that offer zero-emission/lower emission transportation solutions or implement such requirements for our existing transportation providers.
+In 2024, we had a small number of shipments transported via our carriers in vehicles using renewable natural gas for the first time.
+We will continue to work with our transportation partners to investigate low-carbon logistics solutions going forward.

 Air Quality